State of emergency declared in Southland - Gore residents told to get ready to evacuate

 "We advise avoiding any unnecessary travel - taking extreme caution if you need to go out and checking [the NZ Transport Agency] and local council websites for road closures."

-Up to 15 homes have already been evacuated on Ontario St in Gore.
+Up to 15 homes were earlier evacuated on Ontario St in Gore.

 Among those residents is Hokonui Breakfast radio host Luke Howden and his family.